andreamanini98/TARZAN/README.md

 # Using TARZAN

-Assuming that TARZAN has been installed as described above, using it in a CMake project requires the following steps:
+Assuming TARZAN has been installed as described above, using it in a CMake project requires the following steps:

 i.
 Add these lines to the CMakeLists.txt file inside your new project:
 ```cmake